JeffGoseland/spotify-llm-driven-playlist/README.md

 ## How It Works

-1. **Connect to Spotify** - Authenticate with your Spotify account for playlist creation
+1. **Connect to Spotify** - Authenticate with your Spotify account (with improved success feedback)
 2. **Speak to the Neural Bard** - Enter your musical desires in the mystical interface
+3. **Customize Your Playlist** - Optionally set a custom title and choose playlist behavior
-3. **Consult the Oracle** - The Neural Bard processes your request with AI magic
+4. **Consult the Oracle** - The Neural Bard processes your request with AI magic
-4. **Receive Divination** - Get detailed playlist recommendations with track explanations
+5. **Receive Divination** - Get detailed playlist recommendations with track explanations
-5. **Create on Spotify** - Your playlist is automatically created in your Spotify account
+6. **Smart Playlist Creation** - Automatically checks for duplicates and creates/updates playlists
+7. **Real-time Feedback** - Get instant notifications about playlist creation progress
-6. **Enjoy the Magic** - Discover new music through the power of AI divination
+8. **Enjoy the Magic** - Discover new music through the power of AI divination

 ## Tech Stack